sfu-cl-lab/FactorBase/README.md

 	```shell
 	git clone https://github.com/sfu-cl-lab/FactorBase.git
 	```
+    1. Simple approach: use the compiled [.jar file]()
+    2. More complex approach: build from scratch.
 	FactorBase and other tools in the project can all be built using the following command (make sure to have [Maven](https://maven.apache.org) installed):

 	```shell